floweredscarf/su25/labs/lab11/index.md

 using the representation above.

 {: .info}
->You should be using recursion for these problems, and you should be adding your helper methods with modified arguments.
-Refer to the tree traversal code for reference!
-Furthermore, because `fibTree` is a static method that returns a `BinaryTree`, your helper method must be static as well!
+>Because `fibTree` is a static method that returns a `BinaryTree`, your helper method must be static as well!

 {: .task}
 >Implement the above three methods, then test them by running the provided tests in `BinaryTreeTest.java`.